borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Later when almost everybody has some of it, they will start paying and accepting it directly instead of converting it into Fiat.
 And so it slowly takes on the function of **(2) MoE** - *Medium of Exchange*.
 And the third phase (if it ever comes to this one) could be when prices are in it, so **(3) UoA** - *Unit of Account* feature (universal currency).
 BTC has enormous potential as it could be first triple point asset, unique in history.
-In technical sence it is backed by a significant computer science breakthrough: Decentralised Digital Scarcity.
+In technical sence it is backed by a significant computer science breakthrough: Decentralised Digital Scarcity, that is made using cryptography.
 Each phase 1, 2, 3 could last at least 10 years (free estimate).
 Pre phase 0 was until recently - accumulations as Collectibles.
 Similar to internet evolution (1980-2020) with S-Curve growth.
 One [assessment](https://cointelegraph.com/news/global-bitcoin-adoption-to-hit-10-by-2030-blockware-report){:target="_blank"} is that by 2030 adoption could get to 10%, just the right number as a tipping point for critical mass acceptance.
 By then it will be visible if it is going in this direction.